zsanjay/CS-Notes/Behavioral Questions/Invygo.md

 ### **How to Address Throttling and Design a Scalable Solution:**

-Here’s how you can design the **video benefit statement generation system** using **AWS serverless architecture** and mitigate throttling issues:
+Here’s how you can design the **video benefit statement generation system** using **AWS server less architecture** and mitigate throttling issues:

 ---